Challenges in Deploying Machine Learning: a Survey of Case Studies: Cross-cutting aspects

-Authors of EMBERS \cite{muthiah2016embers}, a system that forecasts population-level events (such as protest), in Latin America, noticed that their users have two modes of using the system: (a) high recall: obtain most events, and then filter them using other methods; (b) high precision: focus on specific area or specific hypothesis.
-To improve the user experience and thus increase their confidence in the product, user interface was improved to easily support both modes.
-This case study emphasizes the importance of context-aware personalization for ML systems' interfaces, one of the key observations delivered by Project explAIn \cite{ico2019explain}.
+A poorly designed user interface can be one of the main obstacles in the adoption of any new technology.
+While this problem is not specific to ML, it is nevertheless worth mentioning it as a challenge ML applications face.
+For example, Wang et. al. studied the deployment of the AI-powered medical diagnosis tool "Brilliant Doctor" in rural China and discovered that the majority of doctors could not use it productively.
+One of the main reasons quoted was the UX design that did not take into account particularities of the environment (screen sizes, interaction with other software in the clinic) where it was installed, often resulting in an unusable software \cite{wang2021brilliant}.
+On the contrary, investing time in specialised user interfaces with tailored user experience can pay off with fast user adoption.
+Developers of Firebird \cite{madaio2016firebird}, a system that helps identify priority targets for fire inspection in the city of Atlanta, USA, found that the best way to avoid resistance from the end users while transitioning to an ML solution as a replacement of the previously used pen-and-paper method was to develop a user interface that presented the results of modelling in a way that the end users (fire officers and inspectors in the Fire dept) found most useful and clear.
+Similarly, authors of EMBERS \cite{muthiah2016embers}, a system that forecasts population-level events (such as protest), in Latin America, noticed that their users have two modes of using the system: (a) high recall: obtain most events, and then filter them using other methods; (b) high precision: focus on a specific area or a specific hypothesis.
+To improve the user experience and thus increase their confidence in the product, the user interface was improved to easily support both modes.
+This case study emphasizes the importance of context-aware personalization for ML systems' interfaces, one of the key observations delivered by ``Project explAIn'' \cite{ico2019explain}.

-Budd et al. \cite{budd2019survey} show that interface design directly impacts quality of applications built to collect annotations for unlabeled data.
-They discuss a range of projects that collected labels for medical images, all of which benefited from well designed user interface.
-The authors conclude that end user interface plays a large part in overall success of the annotation applications.

-Finally, the solutions based on models whose decisions can be explained are preferred when the target audience has experience and an understanding of ML.
-Bhatt et al. \cite{bhatt2019explainable} analyzed explainability as a feature of machine learning models deployed within enterprises, and found that it is a must-have requirement for most of the stakeholders, including executives, ML engineers, regulators, and others.
-Moreover, their survey showed that explainability score is a desired model metric, along with measures of fairness and robustness.